adamohern/lumberjack/README.md

 - Includes a `bourbon` package that imports the `lumberjack` package.
 (We always nest `lumberjack` within a kit-specific package to avoid conflicts when multiple kits use lumberjack at the same time.)

 - Creates a subclass of `lumberjack.Lumberjack` called `BourbonTree`.
 (Again, we do this to avoid conflicts, but also to allow for customization of the lumberjack object.)

+- Blesses `BourbonTree` in `lxserv/bourbon_bless.py`.
+This is where the details of the treeview are defined.

+- Modifies the tree view using `lxserv/bourbon_add.py`.
+Modifications can be done from anywhere, including the interactive script editor within MODO.

 # Lumberjack Class